davidgohel/officer/README.md

 The function `docx_summary()` reads and imports content of a Word document into a data.frame.
 The function handles paragraphs, tables and section breaks.
-The function `docx_comments()` reads comments of a Word document and organise the into a data.frame.
+The function `docx_comments()` reads comments of a Word document and organise the results into a data.frame.

 ## PowerPoint documents